 This list goes on and on, and some of the withdrawal symptoms are much more dangerous and could lead to death.
 Alcohol and benzodiazepines are some of the most dangerous substances to come down from due to specific symptoms.
 Without the help of detox programs, you may experience hallucinations or seizures during withdrawal.
 The other possibility is heart failure due to the fact that the weakened heart is under a lot of stress.

 When you enter a detoxification program, you’ll go through a very thorough evaluation to see how to best help you.
 Once your evaluation is complete, the medical staff can create a personalized detox and introduce you to recovery options for your situation.
-The most important part of this process is ensuring that you’re as safe as possible as you experience withdrawal.
+The most important part of this process is ensuring that you’re as safe as possible as you go through withdrawal.
 Different medications can help to regulate the heart and anxiety, as well as prevent seizures.